 Las Vegas Defense Group has been voted Best DUI Lawyer – Gold Winner multiple times by the Las Vegas Review Journal’s Best of Vegas survey!

 DUI cases in Las Vegas are almost never cut and dry.
-Even if your breathalyzer or blood test came back over the limit, there are often many issues an experienced DUI lawyer can use to get the charges reduced – or even dismissed.
+Even if your breathalyzer or blood test came back over the limit, there are often many issues an experienced DUI lawyer near you can use to get the charges reduced – or even dismissed.

-Call us to schedule a free case evaluation with one of our experienced Las Vegas DUI defense attorneys.
+Call us to schedule a case evaluation with one of our experienced Las Vegas DUI defense attorneys near you.
 We can consult

 Las Vegas Defense Group is a 6-lawyer defense team that has helped hundreds of clients have their DUI charges reduced to reckless driving or dismissed altogether, and to keep their driving privileges intact.
 To read more about specific topics, go to our section on Nevada DUI offenses A to Z.

 What are the penalties for a 1st time DUI in Nevada?

 - $400 to $1,000 in fines plus court costs;